MicrosoftDocs/xamarin-docs/docs/ios/platform/healthkit.md

 ---
-title: "HealthKit"
+title: "HealthKit in Xamarin.iOS"
-description: "HealthKit is a framework introduced in iOS 8 that provides a centralized, coordinated, and secure datastore for health-related information.
-The operating system ensures the privacy and security of health information and, with the Health app, a dashboard for the user.
-With the user’s permission, applications can read and write a broad variety of health information." ms.prod: xamarin ms.assetid: E3927A21-507C-43BA-A2AD-957716BA9B52 ms.technology: xamarin-ios
+description: "This document describes HealthKit, a framework introduced in iOS 8 that provides a centralized, coordinated, and secure datastore for health-related information.
+It discusses how to provision a HealthKit app and how to write code that uses the HealthKit framework." ms.prod: xamarin ms.assetid: E3927A21-507C-43BA-A2AD-957716BA9B52 ms.technology: xamarin-ios